-MFA 19-25 July, 2021
+MFA, July 19-25 2021

-This week I've been focusing on reinterpreting the third element of the installation from semester 1 - Sea and Sky.
+This week I've been focusing on reinterpreting the third element of the Mountain to Sea installation from semester one, 'Sea and Sky'.
 Dressed in gumboots, the dog and I headed down to the beach just as the tide was changing from a high to an outgoing tide.
-I placed tissue paper, one at a time, in the shallow surf, allowing the waves to collect the paper into themselves so that they swirled and moved together, tangling in a dance of becoming (too busy to take photos sorry).
+I placed tissue paper, one at a time, in the shallow surf, allowing the waves to collect the paper into themselves so that they swirled and moved together, tangling in a dance of becoming (too busy to take photos).
 As the waves receded, the paper remained on the shore, holding memory traces of this moment of encounter.

 I sat and waited for the paper to dry, just watching and listening to the motion of the waves and thinking about Rangi Matamua's description of Māori astronomy and the influence of the moon/marama.
 It occurs to me that the moon's motion is now traced into the tissue paper.
-And all those swims I've had in the ocean, and the sleepless nights I spent tracking the full moon have meant the moon has left its trace in me also.
+And all those swims I've had in the ocean, and the sleepless nights I spent tracking the full moon have meant the moon leaves its trace in me also.

 "Woven like a tapestry from the lives of its inhabitants, the land is not so much a stage for the enactment of history, or a surface on which it is inscribed, as history congealed.
 And just as kinship is geography, so the lives of persons and their histories of relationships can be traced in the textures of the land" (Ingold, 2000, p.150).